RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/4-Adaptive Designer/8-Element picker features/8-Element picker features.md

 The Add button also displays the number of controls selected.

-## How to add controls to the Adaptive Document from Element Picker
+## Adding controls to the Adaptive Document from Element Picker

-To add controls to the Adaptive Document, just select control(s) by clicking on it.
-The selected control will be highlighted in blue.
+To add controls to the Adaptive Document:

+1. Select the control(s) by clicking on them.
+(The selected control will be highlighted in blue).

-Then press the "Add" button.
+2. Then press the "Add" button.

 :::tip[Please note]
 You can select multiple unique controls from the Element Picker.